 The first and only real consideration for any business looking to deploy artificial intelligence (AI) or machine learning is whether the application or model will produce revenue.
 Will inserting advanced digital technologies into the continuous business process cycle of data, insight, and action monetize opportunities that arise from turning deeper insights into action?

 Many companies deploy machine learning models to improve the customer experience, but most fall short of becoming true revenue-generating engines.
 Fast food restaurants, for example, are racing to introduce AI-powered menu boards that recommend add-on items based on current selection, restaurant traffic, or conditions such as the weather, time of day, or trending items in the area.
 Upsell may be a noble pursuit, but this use case in present form is more of a novelty than a mission-critical system that will boost the bottom line.
-Likewise, AI-powered chatbots are exponentially more intelligent than even a few years ago, but other than a providing a more pleasant customer experience they are unlikely to move the revenue needle.
+Likewise, AI-powered chatbots are exponentially more intelligent than even a few years ago, but other than providing a more pleasant customer experience they are unlikely to move the revenue needle.

 Move Beyond Personalization for Personalization’s Sake